 Team members will undertake desk-study and research design work in Washington early in the summer of 2018; travel to the region for two weeks to collect data in the field through participant-observation, interviews, focus groups, and archival work at the project sites; and produce a report that will be submitted to the partners to help them assess, improve, and further develop their activities.

 The course will run approximately from May 12 to July 15.
 From May 12 onwards, students will begin reading intensively in preparation for their theoretical and field word.
 In May-June, students will have a period of intensive preparation at AU, followed by ten days of field work in Israel and the West Bank.
 In June-July, students will allocate a focused period back at AU for final report preparation and presentation.
 Editing of the final report may extend beyond the July 15th date.
-A public presentation of the report at SIS will occur early in the fall semester.
+An optional public presentation of the report at SIS will occur early in the fall semester.

 This practicum is open to all SIS graduate students meeting the practicum requirements and may be of particular interest to students studying Global Environmental Policy, Natural Resources and Sustainable Development, International Peace and Conflict Resolution, International Development and Comparative and Regional Studies.